 “I intend to take the legacy of the outgoing President, Dr Solomon Kgosietsile Letlape and his predecessors forward.
 I have the commitment, passion, and humility to serve the registered healthcare practitioners and the public at large.
 I have the determination to achieve results for the working healthcare system in our country.
 I believe we have the power to do so.
 We just need to be very smart in our planning and priority setting, and street-wise in our actions” he further stated.

 The Acting Registrar/CEO, Dr Munyadziwa Kwinda, when congratulating the new President-elect, Professor Nemutandani and Dr Sobuwa said: “We as Secretariat will provide the necessary support and guidance for them to ensure that they execute their duties”

 The newly appointed and inducted Professional Board members of the Health Professions Council of Africa were also recently inaugurated to start their 2020- 2025 term of office.
-The new Professional Boards, which recently met with HPCSA management and officials, consists of a highly educated, highly motivated and knowledgeable group of individuals in all the 12 Professional Boards.
-Each of the 12 Professional Boards at the inauguration ceremony also voted for their respective Chairpersons and Deputy Chairpersons.
+The new Professional Boards met with HPCSA management and officials from the 12 Professional Boards where the latter elected their respective Chairpersons and Deputy Chairpersons.

 Last Updated on 28 Jun 2021 by HPCSA Corporate Affairs